 Producers are not required to participate in AgriInsurance to be eligible for Wildlife Compensation.
 There are no premiums or administration fees involved with either component of the Wildlife Damage Compensation program.

 The predation component reimburses producers for losses of domestic livestock due to predation — for a portion of the animal's commercial value (maximium of $3000).
 Registered purebred livestock is valued at twice that of the commercial market animal.

-Compensation for wildlife losses is 90% of the value of the loss.
+Compensation for wildlife losses is 90% of the value of the loss (45% for extended grazing forages).
 Administration and compensation (up to 80% of the value of loss) of this program is cost-shared by the Government of Canada (60%) and the Province of Manitoba (40%).
 The cost of compensation above 80% is funded solely by the Province of Manitoba.
 The Manitoba Agricultural Services Corporation administers the program on the governments' behalf.

-Wildlife Damage Compensation Program for Livestock Predation Factsheet
+Wildlife Damage Compensation program for Livestock Predation Details